betaflight/betaflight.com/docs/development/Sonar.md

 #### Constraints

-Sonar cannot be used in conjuction with SoftSerial or Parallel PWM.
+Sonar cannot be used in conjunction with SoftSerial or Parallel PWM.

 ### SPRacingF3